austintcecil/MECH-105-Algorithms/LU Factorization with Pivoting/README.md

 - P = the permutation matrix
 - And stores the length of square matrix A
 ## Example:
-- factoring a square matrix of size (nxn) that is the product of its upper triangular and lower triangular components
+- Factoring a square matrix of size (nxn) that is the product of its upper triangular and lower triangular components